629 W Main St. Tilton, NH 03276

 Q: My brake pedal feels really soft and spongy.
 Is this normal?

-A: It’s not normal, and it’s definitely not good.
-A very low or spongy pedal means there may likely be air in the hydraulic lines of your car’s brake system which can create low hydraulic pressure.
+A: It is not normal, and it’s definitely not good.
+A very low or spongy pedal means that there may likely be air in the hydraulic lines of your car’s brake system, which can create low hydraulic pressure.
 If the hydraulic pressure gets too low, your car’s brake pads or shoes may no longer be able to apply enough force and friction to safely stop your car.
 An immediate inspection of your car’s brake system is strongly advised.